-I can’t remember when I started following personal finance blogs.
+I can’t remember exactly when I started following personal finance blogs.
+I think it must have been more than two years ago.
 I did a lot of digging and reading to find the blogs that resonate with me and the bloggers I can relate to.
-And here they are:
+They all have five things in common.

 Kristen is a stay-at-home mother of four, a home-school teacher, piano teacher, photographer, and a financial blogger who’s passionate about frugality and staying out of debt.